No Fee Unless You Win

 Regardless of the vehicles they use, drowsy drivers pose a major threat on Wisconsin roads and highways.
 However, while any motor vehicle can quickly become a deadly weapon if the driver nods off behind the wheel, some have an even higher capacity for harm than others.
 In particular, semi-trailers and other large trucks can do catastrophic damage when a driver drifts off.

 A semi-truck can weigh up to 40 tons, which is about 16 times as much as the average passenger vehicle.
-The sheer size difference alone means that collisions between semis and cars are likely to have devastating consequences for the occupants of any passenger vehicles involved.
+The sheer size difference alone means that collisions between semi trucks and cars are likely to have devastating consequences for the occupants of any passenger vehicles involved.
 In addition, because of the way that semis are designed, it is relatively easy for a car or other small vehicle to travel underneath the truck in the event of a crash.
 When this happens, severe injuries and fatalities are even more likely.

 Unfortunately, because professional truck drivers spend a great deal more time behind the wheel than the average person, and are often under intense financial pressure to reach their destinations on time, fatigue is a very real issue for many truckers.
 In a 2012 survey by the National Sleep Foundation, 44 percent of commercial truck drivers said they rarely get enough sleep.
 About one in six admitted to experiencing a “near miss” on the road due to sleepiness.